-PIAAC is designed to assess adults over a broad range of abilities—from simple reading to complex problem solving skills.
-All countries that participate in PIAAC will assess the domains of literacy and numeracy in both a paper-and-pencil mode and a computer-administered mode.
-In addition, countries may assess problem solving administered on a computer as well as components of reading (administered only in paper-and-pencil format).
-The U.S. will assess all four domains.
+PIAAC is designed to assess adults over a broad range of abilities—from simple reading to complex computer-based problem solving skills.
+All countries that participated in PIAAC in 2012 assessed the domains of literacy and numeracy in both a paper-and-pencil mode and a computer-administered mode.
+In addition, some countries assessed problem solving administered on a computer as well as components of reading (administered only in paper-and-pencil format).
+The U.S. assessed all four domains.

 Countries that participate in PIAAC must draw a sample of individuals ages 16 to 65 that represent the entire population of adults living in households in the country.
 Some countries draw their samples from their national registries of all persons in the country; others draw their samples from census data.
 In the United States, a nationally representative household sample was drawn from the most current Census Bureau population estimates.

 The U.S. sample design employed by the PIAAC is generally referred to as a four-stage stratified area probability sample.
 This method involves the selection of (1) primary sampling units (PSUs) consisting of counties or groups of contiguous counties, (2) secondary sampling units (referred to as segments) consisting of area blocks, (3) dwelling units (DUs), and (4) eligible persons (ultimate sampling unit) within DUs.
 Random selection methods are used, with calculable probabilities of selection at each stage of sampling.
 This sample design ensures the production of reliable statistics for a minimum of 5,000 completed cases.